Angatar/mailman2/README.md

 ## Get this image (d3fk/mailman2)
 The best way to get this d3fk/mailman2 image is to pull the prebuilt image from the Docker Hub Registry.

-The image is prebuilt from Docker hub with "automated build" option from this repository.
+The image is prebuilt from Docker hub with "automated build" option from the code repository on Github.

 image name **d3fk/mailman2**
 ```sh